IAmJonoBo/n00plicate/DEVELOPMENT.md

-# Mimic 2.0 Development Guide
+# n00plicate 2.0 Development Guide

-Use this guide when working on Mimic 2.0.
+Use this guide when working on n00plicate 2.0.
 For big-picture context check [`docs/IMPLEMENTATION_PLAN_2.0.md`](docs/IMPLEMENTATION_PLAN_2.0.md) and the documentation hub at [`docs/README.md`](docs/README.md).